 - 14 CFR 91.185 is clear to say: “If the failure occurs in VFR conditions, or if VFR conditions are encountered after the failure, each pilot shall continue the flight under VFR and land as soon as practicable.”

 - That means if you are in VMC or encounter VMC after you lose comms, squawk 7600 and proceed to land as soon as practicable under VFR conditions (basically land at the first airport that works for you safely and logically).
-Towered or non-towered airport does not matter, choose the best safe choice and land.
+The towered or non-towered airport does not matter, choose the best safe choice and land.

 Lost Communications while in IMC (Instrument Meteorological Conditions)